 The St. Luke’s Festival Choir is made up of singers from a variety of faith traditions who value traditional sacred music sung in the context for which it was written.
 The Festival Choir sings a monthly Evensong from September to June, occasionally with extended masterworks like Handel’s Messiah, Bach cantatas, and several Requiems.
 Most Evensong celebrations conclude with a concert of organ, piano, instrumental, or choral music with guest artists from central Pennsylvania, major cities of the Northeast, and even England, followed by a meet the artist and fellowship reception.
 Other series like this exist in England and major United States cities, including New York, Washington, and Philadelphia, but this is one of the very few outside major metropolitan areas.
 We invite your participation in and support of this unique musical experience.

-Saint Luke’s is blessed with a wonderful collection of instruments that allows our musicians to both encourage congregational singing as well as to portray repertoire with historical accuracy.
+St. Luke’s is blessed with a wonderful collection of instruments that allows musicians to encourage congregational singing as well as to portray repertoire with historical accuracy.
 Please read more about the Austin Organ and the Moller Organ here.